 - Transportation (Mostly City Weddings and Small Towns)

 Getting limousines, trollies, or party busses is a good route to go if you are taking a lot of people around for portraits.
+Choose the best route and vehicle at www.vegaspartypeople.com/las-vegas-party-bus-rentals/.
 Makes life really easy for the everyone because no one has to drive and hunt down Uber Drivers.
 The part most couples don’t realize is that in the City, or these smaller towns, the buses and limos can park anywhere they would like without really getting a ticket.
+I guess you are convinced and already checking out https://www.arizonasedanandlimo.net/limousine-services-phoenix.html for the best limos in Phoenix.
 Photographer’s and Videographer’s can’t.
 We have to physically park out cars somewhere and walk to the location with our gear.
 Its always good to plan this out prior so the photo and video team can jump in the transportation with you.